 Your WireGuard tunnel runs.
 But you wonder: how many Mbps does it pull at peak?
 Which peers connect when?
 Does the Contabo VPS actually hit its advertised 200 Mbps?
 You could open a terminal and tail -f journalctl every time, or install a Prometheus + Grafana stack in 30 minutes that gives you visual answers, alerts on incidents, and keeps history.

-This guide implements the setup we run ourselves on Contabo VPS S for 14 months. node_exporter for the system, wireguard_exporter for peers, Prometheus for storage, Grafana for visualization, Alertmanager + Discord webhook for alerts.
+This guide implements a production-grade setup for a Contabo Cloud VPS 10. node_exporter for the system, wireguard_exporter for peers, Prometheus for storage, Grafana for visualization, Alertmanager + Discord webhook for alerts.

 Architecture